Semantic-Org/Semantic-UI/README.md

 Although the pre-release branch ``0.x.x`` is actively being maintained, most important features like better theming support, and new components will land in ``1.0``.

-Beta documentation will be available soon for testers and early adopters.
+Beta documentation are available at [http://beta.semantic-ui.com](http://beta.semantic-ui.com) for testers and early adopters.

 ## Translations